-Of course it is usually best to keep your URL stable and unchanged once it is created, but sometimes change is necessary when not properly optimized in the initial setup.
-Improving your site’s URLs to be more SEO- and user-friendly can greatly benefit search engine ranking and click-through rates, but be careful—if done improperly, you may face a significant decrease in ranking that could take a long time to recover from.
+Of course, it is usually best to keep your URL stable and unchanged once created.
+Sometimes change is necessary when not optimized correctly in the initial setup.
+Improving your site’s URLs to be more SEO- and user-friendly can greatly benefit search engine ranking and click-through rates.
+Be careful, if done improperly, you may face a significant decrease in ranking that could take a long time to recover.
 Here, are some search engine optimization tips for URL optimization, as well as what to look out for and avoid.

 Dynamic vs. Static URL

 The first step is to consider changing your URL structure from dynamic to static.
-URLs with characters like “=”, “&” and “?” are not only difficult to read for search engines (leading to indexing problems), but also for users who are more likely to follow a link indicating what content the URL leads to.
+URLs with characters like “=,” “&” and “?” are not only difficult to read for search engines (leading to indexing problems), but also for users who are more likely to follow a link indicating what content the URL is pointed to.

 Though it is sometimes best to leave the URL alone (especially if it’s ranking well), changing dynamic URLs to static URLs is almost always necessary.
 But of course, there’s more to it.